Jon-Dickinson/weather-travel/README.md

     package.json
   package.json ← root orchestrator
 ```
-vite.config.js forwards /graphql to localhost:4000 and the Apollo Client in React just points at /graphql (same origin).
+vite.config.js forwards /graphql to localhost:4000 and the Apollo Client in React points at /graphql (same origin).

 - No CORS headers needed on the frontend
 - No hardcoded localhost:4000 URLs in the React components.

 ### *GraphQL over REST:*

 In a traditional REST architecture, the Open-Meteo API returns a massive payload containing dozens of weather variables.
-By using GraphQL as an orchestration layer, our frontend defines a fragment for exactly what the scoring engine needs (e.g., windSpeed, uvIndex).
+By using GraphQL as an orchestration layer, the frontend defines a fragment for exactly what the scoring engine needs (e.g., windSpeed, uvIndex).
 This reduces the payload size and prevents 'over-fetching' data that never reaches the UI.

-If we needed to fetch a city's coordinates and then its weather, REST might require a waterfall of requests.
-GraphQL allows us to batch these dependencies.
-I can resolve the Geocoding and the Forecast in a single round-trip, significantly reducing the 'Time to Interactive' for the user.

-Using Apollo Client provides an out-of-the-box normalized cache.
-This means once a user views the '7-day forecast,' switching between specific days is instantaneous.
-We don't have to write manual useEffect logic to store data in a global store; Apollo treats the cache as a single source of truth.

 ## Core Requirements Met
 ```